vladiim/mehakovic/_posts/articles/2014-01-01-what-is-digital-strategy.md

 A strategy is the process where we optimise our decisions on the understanding we have of all our options and their subsequent trade-offs.
 To do this, we need two things:

-* An understanding of our context
+* Develop an understanding of our context
-* A set of possible decisions.
+* Identify a set of possible decisions.

-When we make strategies within a digital environment, we have access to more information upon which we can make our decisions.
+When we make strategies within a digital environment, we have access to a lot of information upon which we can make our decisions.
 This can be both a blessing and a curse.
-It's a blessing because we are more readily able to gain insights, but it's a curse as it's easy to get overwhelmed by a sea of information.
+It's a blessing because we are more readily able to gain insights, but it's a curse as it's easy to be overwhelmed by a sea of information.

 ***